 - Criticality of need- The severity of the problems faced due to the hardship

 - Ability to help- The potential that a Solidarity Grant will significantly help the member

 - Unpredictability- Hardship caused by unforeseeable circumstances or circumstances outside of one’s control shall receive higher priority

 - Funds required- The total amount of money needed to have an impact shall be considered in the determination of which grants to give, so as to maximize the number of people significantly affected.
 This shall not mean that large single grants will not be awarded, but that such grants must address hardship significant enough to warrant a large outlay instead of many smaller grants.

-The selection process shall be performed by the overseeing committee as follows:
+The selection process shall be performed by the Budget Committee as follows:

-The applications submitted shall be prepared for consideration by one individual chosen by the committee, preferably a member of the executive board or staff.
-This individual shall remove all information which could be used to identify the individual from the application, but shall label the applications so that they may be connected back to identifying information after the selection is complete.
-If on the committee, this individual shall not be allowed to vote on the granting of funds to any individual whom that person has seen their identity.
+The applications shall be submitted via knack form.
+This form shall hide all information which could be used to identify the individual from the application, but shall label the applications so that they may be connected back to identifying information after the selection is complete.

-The members of the committee shall meet and review the identity-removed applications.
+The members of the committee shall review the identity-removed applications.
+Applications shall be discussed on a rolling basis.
 In the first round, applications may be rejected or moved to the second round based on the above criteria.
 All votes to reject shall be by unanimous consent of the committee.
 All other applications shall proceed to the second round.
 The purpose of this round is to remove applications which fail to meet major requirements.

 After all applications have been processed in round one, round two shall begin.
 In this round, applications may either be rejected, approved, or tabled for further consideration.
 Each action shall require unanimous consent of the committee.
 These are defined as followed: